qnkhuat/learn/rustos/NOTE.md

-# Chapter 1 - Freestanding RUST
+# Post 1 - Freestanding RUST
 ## Summary
 Setting up a RUST dev env where we don't have any OS dependent in our compiled binary